A Prenatal Diagnosis and Turner Syndrome

 A: This is a hard question to answer.
 Our Society strives to offer factual information and the reality is that it is impossible to know how your pregnancy will progress.
 We are hopeful one day our support of research will aid in the understanding of prenatal diagnoses.
 Despite technology and advances in medicine, it’s hard for a physician or technician to predict the outcome of a pregnancy unless the baby in utero experiences negative organ issues.

 Most fetuses conceived that have TS (approx. 98%) will spontaneously miscarry early in pregnancy, most often without the mother ever knowing the fetus had Turner syndrome.
 In these cases, miscarriage is caused by really severe heart problems or fluid build up so severe the brain and vital organs cannot develop properly.
 It is estimated that 1 out of every 2,000- 4,000 baby girls delivered has TS, so those featured throughout our website were born with TS despite the odds.
-Many parents in our community were told their baby in utero would not survive another week, and definitely not the next, until the doctor delivered their healthy little ones with disbelief.
-It is a good sign if your daughter has made it past early pregnancy.
+Many parents in our community were told by doctors their baby would not survive through pregnancy yet odds were defied week after week until she was born.
+It's a good sign if your daughter has made it past early pregnancy.

 Q: What can we do to increase the chances of survival of our baby?

 A: Follow the recommended guidelines for any pregnancy.
 At this time, aside from a possible heart surgery in utero when the baby is close to term, there are no special procedures or actions a parent can take to change the course of nature.

 Q: The physician suggested termination; what should we do?

 A: You are doing the right thing by getting all the facts about TS.
 Please review our website and even peek into the “My Story” section.
 We are a Society of women with TS and parents of girls with TS that want the best for those with TS and believe knowledge is power.

 Q: Will the baby be okay after she is born?